The Collector (1965 film): Critical response

+Awards and nomination

+The Collector was the last of Wyler's record 12 Academy Award nominations for Best Director.

 Inspiration for crimes

 In 1988, Robert Berdella held his male victims captive and photographed their torture before killing them.
 Upon being apprehended, he claimed that the film version of The Collector had been an integral inspiration to him after seeing it as a teenager.